arungudelli/angularjswiki/content/en/angular/Use-NgOptimizedImage-to-improve-image-loading-performance-in-Angular/index.md

 >
 ```

+`srcset` urls will be automatically added by the directive and image loader CDN.

+Just pass `rawsrcset` attribute.

 As we marked the first image as `priority`, the directive sets the `fetchpriority` of the image to "high" and `loading="eager"` so that the browser knows that it should download the image with a high priority.

 For remaining images `loading` will be `lazy` and  `fetchpriority` is `auto`.